Medical Window Tint Exemption – Pennsylvania

 Our Simple 4-Step Process

-Start by securely purchasing your Pennsylvania Medical Window Tint Exemption through the ForeverTint website.
+Securely complete your Pennsylvania Medical Window Tint Exemption purchase through the ForeverTint website.

-Once approved, your signed Pennsylvania Tint Exemption Certificate will be sent to your email.
-Print or store it digitally, and keep it in your vehicle at all times as proof of your legal exemption.
+Same Day Approval; Your Pennsylvania Tint Exemption Certificate will be sent to your email.
+Keep your certificate it in your vehicle at all times as proof of your legal exemption.

 Qualifying Conditions for a Medical Tint Exemption in Pennsylvania